2019-20 Long Range Planning Annual Work Program

 This paper explores concerns associated with allowing new telecommunication facilities in the right-of-way (ROW).
 It includes review of rule changes by the Federal Communications Commission (FCC) that require jurisdictions to allow small cell facilities and potential updates to the Community Development Code (CDC) to comply with federal provisions.

-Submit comments through April 2.
-Staff will present the issue paper and public comments to the Board of Commissioners at a future Work Session.
+Staff presented the issue paper and public comments to the Board of Commissioners at the May 21 Work Session.

 2019-02: Status Report on County Regulation of Recreational Marijuana

 Staff contact: Todd Borkowitz, Associate PlannerThis paper provides a status update on regulation of commercial marijuana activity in Washington County.
 It includes data and analysis of land use approvals and licensing in the three years since adoption of recreational marijuana regulations, as well as feedback from applicants, residents, and County law enforcement.